 Dora Leticia is a documentary photographer and filmmaker, writer and web developer.

-She is currently based in New York, USA and has traveled all over the world to countries such as Mexico, Guatemala, Chile, Argentina, France, Spain, Italy, Czech Republic, Germany, the Netherlands, Nepal, India, Uganda, and Turkey in an effort to document the human experience.
+She is currently based in New York, USA and has traveled all over the world to countries such as Mexico, Guatemala, Chile, Argentina, France, Spain, Italy, Czech Republic, Germany, the Netherlands, Nepal, India, Uganda, Turkey, United Arab Emirates and Peru in an effort to document the human experience.

 She is the Founder of Lens Ethics.

 My mother was blind.
 This simple truth opened my eyes.
 It was she who taught me how to see.
 She used to ask that I describe all that I saw – what the world looked like on a particular day.
 But, it was the descriptions she gave to me, of the world she remembered before she lost her sight, that are still with me.
 How the sun bled it’s oranges onto pink and purple skies, how blades of grass looked as they flew out of a lawnmower, now only a scent to her, the smell of freshly cut grass.
 I wouldn’t want to miss any of it, which is why I always have my camera with me.
 You never know what can come into your frame, the box you subconsciously expand and retract, letting it all in.

 I am a visual artist.
 My mother is responsible for that and her blindness played a part in who I’ve become.
 There is no technique to describe, no process – it just is.